 3. Impossible task

 We often hear about the fear surrounding this impossible task.
-Writing a PhD Research Proposal is hard work, but it is very possible.
+Writing a PhD Research Proposal is hard work, but it is possible.
 You can also expect to do well in this project.
 Believe that the work you have put in will present itself when you do this proposal.
 When you overthink, you also overreact.
 It’s just human nature.
 Once you shift your thinking, the entire process becomes more manageable.

 4. The topic is making or break